Geography

 Implementation

-At Key Stage 1, our pupils develop knowledge about their own locality, the United Kingdom and the World.
-They can understand basic subject-specific vocabulary relating to human and physical geography and begin to use geographical skills, including first-hand observation, to enhance their locational awareness.
+Key Stage 1: Pupils develop knowledge about their local area, the United Kingdom, and the wider world.
+They learn basic geographical vocabulary relating to human and physical geography and begin using geographical skills, including first-hand observation, to enhance locational awareness.

-At Key Stage 2, our pupils extend their knowledge and understanding beyond the local area.
-This includes the location and characteristics of a range of the world’s most significant human and physical features.
-Our pupils develop their use of geographical vocabulary, knowledge, understanding and skills to enrich their locational and place knowledge.
+Key Stage 2: Pupils extend their understanding beyond the local area, exploring significant human and physical features around the world.
+They develop and apply geographical vocabulary, knowledge, and skills to enrich their locational and place knowledge.

 Impact

-The pupils are assessed against the performance descriptors for each year groups, which have been carefully mapped out.
-Skills and understanding in Geography are progressive and built on each year.
-Assessment information is used to inform future learning opportunities and curriculum developments.
-The subject leader monitors assessments and provides support for staff to ensure continued progress.
+Pupils are assessed against performance descriptors mapped for each year group, ensuring skills and understanding build progressively.
+Assessment informs future learning and curriculum development.
+The subject leader monitors progress and supports staff to ensure continued pupil achievement.

 Useful Links